 The product that you sell ranks based on various factors.
-This is taken care by Amazon’s unique algorithm – A9.
-In short, products on Amazon marketplace are displayed based on tow important metrics:
+This is taken care of by Amazon’s unique algorithm – A9.
+In short, products on the Amazon marketplace are displayed based on two important metrics:

 If you look at the above chart closely, you will notice that the following factors are highly influential in determining the Amazon rankings:

 It is hard to determine what is a “good” Amazon conversion rate because it differs based on the kind of products you sell.
 On average, a good conversion rate aim on Amazon is between 10% and 15%.